apache/geode/Code-Style-Guide.md

     Window > Preferences > General >
         Editors > Text Editors > Check "Insert Spaces for tabs"

-Import newline/brace/indentation settings from etc/eclipseCodingConventions.xml.
+Import newline/brace/indentation formatter settings.
 This will create a new formatter profile which you should activate when working with project source files.

     Window > Preferences > Java >
         Code Style > Formatter > Import >
-            Import eclipseCodingConventions.xml
+            Import etc/eclipseFormatterProfile.xml

 Avoid using Eclipse Auto-formatting - "Ctrl + Shift + F" for entire file while changing a part of the file.
 Especially for an existing file as it makes it difficult to know the exact difference by comparing revisions.

 *IntelliJ*

-    TBD
+IntelliJ code style settings can be imported from etc/intellijIdeaCodeStyle.xml

 ### File encoding